1. GENERAL PRINCIPLES

 - National Teaching Fellowship or equivalent external accreditation

-- an evidenced account of leadership in learning & teaching and its impact internally, externally and on the student experience (this could take the form of a 2,000 word essay)
+- an evidenced account of leadership in learning & teaching and its impact internally, externally and on the student experience

 - involvement in learning and teaching at an institutional, national or international level, for example running seminars, workshops or specialist courses in this or other universities